cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Since the server's key is critical to security, the longer it is exposed by performing (V)OPRF operations on client inputs, the longer it is possible that the key can be compromised.
-For example,if the key is kept in circulation for a long period of time, then it also allows the clients to make enough queries to launch more powerful variants of the Q-sDH attacks from {{qsdh}}.
+For example, if the key is kept in circulation for a long period of time, then it also allows the clients to make enough queries to launch more powerful variants of the Q-sDH attacks from {{qsdh}}.